 It also enables intervention if the orangutan is proven to be unable to adapt or even needs medical attention.
 Therefore, PRM is also important for welfare reasons.

-A top SWD officer said attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.
+A top SWD officer claimed attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.

 If this is untrue, we invite the SWD to release Tiger’s PRM details.
 The International Union for Conservation of Nature (IUCN) also recommends that PRM data be made public.